Fend Off Robocalls With T-Mobile Robocall Blocker

 - Wait for the point in the call when you’re asked to provide your credit card details

-- Open the DoNotPay website in your web browser or iOS device
+- Open the DoNotPay website in your

 - Click on the Robo Revenge option

 - Click on Create Your Card to create a temporary 16-digit credit card number tied to the virtual credit card

 - Give this number to the robocaller

 - Wait until the scammers attempt a transaction on the virtual credit card